 An Atlas emulator and an Atlas simulator are available.

 This website's content is edited by Simon Lavington.
-Tech maintenance by Toby Howard of the School of Computer Science, The University of Manchester.
+It is now an archived record of the event.

 Sponsors